davaya/openc2-jadn/jadn-v1.1.md

 #### Abstract:
 An information model (IM) defines the essential content of messages used in computing independently of how that content is represented externally for communication and storage or internally for processing.
+Essential means information content or entropy as defined in information theory, the amount of news in a message measured in bits.
-JSON Abstract Data Notation (JADN) is an information modeling language used to formally define essential content using a minimal and regular set of built-in datatypes, plus encoding rules to translate between internal instances of each type and multiple external representations.
-"Essential content" refers to the information-theoretic meaning of information ("entropy"), and JADN's core requirement is to define information equivalence across external representations ranging from the most compact (e.g., IP packets, FIX transactions) to concise binary languages such as Protobuf and CBOR to text-based languages such as JSON and XML.
+JSON Abstract Data Notation (JADN) is an information modeling language that formally defines essential content using a minimal set of core datatypes, plus encoding rules that losslessly translate between internal and external representations of each type.
+JADN's core requirement is to define information equivalence across external representations ranging from the most compact (e.g., IP packets, FIX transactions) to concise binary languages such as Protobuf and CBOR to text-based languages such as JSON and XML.
 JADN information models are themselves information values that can be serialized in any